Where ConocoPhillips Stands With Analysts | Benzinga

 |0

-In the last 3 months, 7 analysts have offered 12-month price targets for ConocoPhillips.
-The company has an average price target of $81.57 with a high of $90.00 and a low of $69.00.
+According to 8 analyst offering 12-month price targets in the last 3 months, ConocoPhillips has an average price target of $80.88 with a high of $90.00 and a low of $69.00.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.